-Corey The Dribbler is a 4-Time Guinness record holder traveling the country inspiring students with the character message R.E.A.D. - Respect, Education, Attitude/Activity and Don't Bully or Do Drugs, the four principles he encourages youth to live by!
+Corey The Dribbler is a 4-Time Guinness record holder traveling the country inspiring kids with the character message R.E.A.D. - Respect, Education, Attitude/Activity and Don't Bully or Do Drugs, the four principles he encourages youth to live by!

 - Don't Bully or Do Drugs